wabarr/hompal-stats/ANOVA.md

 Basic Goal of ANOVA
 ==================

-Compare the means of groups that have been sampled randomly, to test whether or not they differ
+Compare the means of groups that have been sampled randomly, to test whether or not they differ.

-How do we do this?
-It's all about variances.
+The different levels of the categorical variable representing different groups are called **treatments**, which comes from manipulative experiments.

+Each observation is called a **replicate** and is assumed to be an indepented observation of the effect of its treatment.

+So how do we compare group means?

+Confusingly, it's all about variances (hence ANOVA).

 Inituitive Picture of ANOVA
 =====================